-- 7.5 The Director of Finance will propose for adoption by the Council the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Treasury Management, which governs treasury management activity, and will ensure that its provisions are implemented. - 7.6 The Director of Finance will define and propose for agreement by Council, a treasury management policy statement, stating the policies, objectives and approach to risk management in keeping with the code's recommendations and will monitor these throughout the year. - 7.7 The Director of Finance will ensure that Council receives an annual investment strategy as part of the Prudential Code report. - 7.8 The Audit and Governance Committee is responsible for ensuring effective scrutiny of the treasury management strategy and activity.
-The Director of Finance will submit a mid-year review and an annual outturn report on treasury management activity to the Audit and Governance Committee. - 7.9 The Director of Finance will ensure that treasury management activities are administered within the parameters defined and agreed by Council and those defined by statutory requirements and professional best practice. - 7.10 The Council, as corporate trustee for various Trust Funds, through its members and officers will ensure that the Council administers them in accordance with its legal responsibilities as a trustee, distinct and separate from its functions as a local authority and also in compliance with: - the Chartered Institute of Public Finance and Accountancy (CIPFA) code of practice in treasury management, which governs pension funds, and - any relevant Charities Commission guidance to ensure that their provisions are appropriately implemented.
+- 7.5 The Executive Director for Finance will propose for adoption by the County Council the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Treasury Management, which governs treasury management activity, and will ensure that its provisions are implemented. - 7.6 The Executive Director for Finance will define and propose for agreement by County Council, a treasury management policy statement, stating the policies, objectives and approach to risk management in keeping with the code's recommendations and will monitor these throughout the year. - 7.7 The Executive Director for Finance will ensure that County Council receives an annual investment strategy as part of the Prudential Code report. - 7.8 The Audit and Governance Committee is responsible for ensuring effective scrutiny of the treasury management strategy and activity.
+The Executive Director for Finance will submit a mid-year review and an annual outturn report on treasury management activity to the Audit and Governance Committee. - 7.9 The Executive Director for Finance will ensure that treasury management activities are administered within the parameters defined and agreed by County Council and those defined by statutory requirements and professional best practice.